 In periods in which the Company reported a net loss, diluted net loss per common share was the same as basic net loss per common share since dilutive common shares were not assumed to have been issued if their effect was anti-dilutive.
-During (i) the year ended December 31, 2023, potential common shares related to the conversion of the convertible SAFE Note, which converted into 411,815 common shares in connection with the Company's IPO on November 2, 2023 (see Note 6), (ii) the years ended December 31, 2023 and December 31, 2022, 8,070,027 potential common shares related to the conversion of series A convertible preferred stock and 5,489,573 potential common shares related to the conversion of series B convertible preferred stock, which converted into 8,070,027 common shares and 6,386,337 common shares, respectively, in connection with the Company's IPO on November 7, 2023 (see Note 7), and (iii) the years ended December 31, 2023 and December 31, 2022, 2,415,740 and 1,916,194 potential common shares, respectively, related to the exercise of outstanding stock options (see Note 9), were excluded from the computation of diluted net loss per common share because including them would have had an anti-dilutive effect as the Company reported net losses for those periods.
+During (i) the year ended December 31, 2023, potential common shares related to the conversion of the convertible SAFE Note, which converted into 411,815 common shares in connection with the Company's IPO on November 2, 2023 (see Note 6), (ii) the years ended December 31, 2023 and December 31, 2022, 8,070,027 potential common shares related to the convertible preferred stock and 5,489,573 potential common shares related to the conversion of series A convertible preferred stock and 5,489,573 potential common shares, respectively, in connection with the Company's IPO on November 7, 2023 (see Note 7), and (iii) the years ended December 31, 2023 and December 31, 2022, 2,415,740 and 1,916,194 potential common shares, respectively, related to the exercise of outstanding stock options (see Note 9), were excluded from the computation of diluted net loss per common share because including them would have had an anti-dilutive effect as the Company reported net losses for those periods.